Active-Animals/Website/docs/ontology/editing.md

 NB: A Reasoner in Desktop Protégé may not flag misuse of this object property, because it is inherently defined rather loosely, and needs additional axioms to raise flags.

 ##### has_participant
-The object property has_participant should only be used when relating an occurrent to a continuant, and even then, only in one direction (occurrent has_participant continuant).
+This should only be used when relating an occurrent to a continuant, and even then, only in one direction (occurrent has_participant continuant).
 It is strongly defined and Desktop Protégé's Reasoner should always flag an error.

 Bear in mind before adding the relation, that the class which has_participant another class must ALWAYS do so to be axiomatically correct.
 This is the inverse relation of [participates_in](#participates_in).

 ##### participates_in
-The object property participates_in should only be used when relating a continuant to an occurrent, and even then, only in one direction (continuant participates_in occurrent ).
+This should only be used when relating a continuant to an occurrent, and even then, only in one direction (continuant participates_in occurrent ).
 It is strongly defined and Desktop Protégé's Reasoner should always flag an error.

 Bear in mind before adding the relation, that the class which participates_in another class must ALWAYS do so to be axiomatically correct.
 This is the inverse relation of [has_participant](#has_participant).

+##### realizes
+This should only be used when an occurrent relates to a realizable entity (a special type of continuant), i.e. occurrent realizes realizable entity.

+Bear in mind before adding the relation, that the class which realizes another class must ALWAYS do so to be axiomatically correct.
+This is the inverse relation of [realized_in](#realized_in).

+##### realized_in
+This should only be used when a realizable entity (a special type of continuant) relates to an occurrent, i.e. realizable entity realized_in occurrent.

+Bear in mind before adding the relation, that the class which is realized_in another class must ALWAYS do so to be axiomatically correct.
+This is the inverse relation of [realizes](#realizes).

 ##### characteristic_of
 This should only be used when relating two pieces of continuant data.
 This will never be behaviour and may not happen at all in our ontology.